The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in Metropolitan Melbourne.

 We approach this primarily by distributing two grants annually to two not-for-profits doing outstanding work for the benefit of these individuals.
 However, through the collaborative nature of our program, we endeavour to help empower these organisations in other ways as well.
 As finalist organisations and individual members become familiar with each other through the application process, new relationships often develop.
 In the past, these have resulted in pro bono services and awareness-building marketing, in addition to traditional funding contributions.

 Grant Application Guidelines

-To help our membership become familiar with the finalists and their projects, we arrange a site visit with each finalist organisation in June or early July.
-Each finalist then attends our Awards Evening in mid to late July to meet our members and make a seven-minute presentation.
-That same evening, the membership votes for the winner of each grant.
+To help our membership become familiar with the finalists and their project or program seeking funding, a site visit is arranged with each finalist organisation (May, June or early July).
+Each finalist then attends our Awards Evening in July to meet our members and give a seven-minute presentation, followed by a three-minute Q & A. That same evening, members vote for the recipient of each grant.

-We conduct a free presentation training workshop prior to the Awards Evening to help finalists be as prepared as possible for the night.
+We conduct a free Presentation Skills Training Workshop for finalists prior to the Awards Evening to help everyone put their best foot forward on the night.

 To be eligible to apply for a grant from the Melbourne Women’s Fund in the coming 2020 grants round, organisations: